dottjt/reddit_response/README.md

 ## Improvements

-- This application is largely considered mature, and I will not be pursuing new features.
+- This application is mature, and I will not be pursuing new any features.

 ### LOW PRIORITY